 8f) The heading of the ball is allowed.

-Free Kicks, Kick ins & Corners
+Free Kicks, Kick ins/Roll In's & Corners

 9b) On all free kicks, players should be two yards from the ball.
 When a free kick is on the edge of the area, the ball should be played two yards back.

-9c) If a player refuses to retreat two yards from the free kick or, as the free kick is being taken extends any part of his body towards the ball which means that he is no longer two yards from the free kick then he shall be penalised.
+9c) If a player refuses to retreat two yards from the free kick or, as the free kick is being taken extends any part of his body towards the ball which means that he is no longer two yards from the free kick then they shall be penalised.
 The ball should be stationary before the free kick is taken.

 The Two Yard Rule

-10a) If a player fails to retreat two yards or, the ball hits a player from the free kick who has not retreated two yards, or who has extended his leg towards the ball meaning that he is no longer two yards from the ball, then the referee shall move play forward two yards and allow the kick to be taken again.
+10a) If a player fails to retreat two yards or, the ball hits a player from the free kick who has not retreated two yards, or who has extended their leg towards the ball meaning that he is no longer two yards from the ball, then the referee shall move play forward two yards and allow the kick to be taken again.

 10b) Players that show dissent towards the referee or his decision at a free kick, will result in the kick being moved forward two yards.